Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 of 3'end.
 However, we only use TEX +/- for testing since we have no fragmented libraries.

 There are several options for modifying transcripts by comparing transcripts and genome annotations like CDSs (``--modify_transcript``).
+By assigning ``--modify_transcript``, transcripts can be merged or extended based on the genome annotations.
 If you want to know the details, please check :ref:`transcript`.
 Now, we use default setting to run this module:

 ::